|

 strength in MOTA lies not so much in it's ability to predict accurately

-of two different engine configurations.
-For example, if you have the
+two different engine configurations.
+For example, if you have the MOTA

-MOTA produced power curve for an engine, and you want to see if
+produced power curve for an engine, and you want to see if modifying one

-modifying one of the exhaust pipe dimensions will increase or decrease
+of the exhaust pipe dimensions will increase or decrease power, then you

-power, then you can change the particular dimension and re-run the MOTA
+can change the particular dimension and re-run the MOTA simulator.
+Comparison

 The

-Non-gearbox class was designed using MOTA. -- and it won the
+class was designed using MOTA. -- and it won the 2001 National Superkart

 The Mallala lap record for the 100cc Yamaha heavy class is now in the possession of Ian Williams, using this pipe as designed with the aid of MOTA.